Sayantan-dev1003/Aegis/README.md

 ### End-to-End Transaction Lifecycle

-#### Phase 1: Sub-Millisecond Ingestion & Atomic ACID Persistence (Sub-5ms Ingest SLA)
+#### Phase 1: Sub-Millisecond Ingestion, Rules & Atomic ACID Persistence (Sub-5ms Ingest SLA)
 1. **Webhook Reception:** Bank core payment systems push structured transaction JSON payloads to `POST /api/v1/ingest/transactions`.
 2. **Rate Limit & Velocity Validation:** The Go ingestor validates the API key against a Redis 7 token-bucket rate limiter in `<1ms`.
 If the bucket is exhausted, it returns `429 Too Many Requests` with an RFC-compliant `Retry-After` header.
+3. **Synchronous Rule Evaluation:** The payload is evaluated against deterministic rules in-memory, immediately determining the base action (`block`, `flag`, or `pass`) and setting the initial transaction status (`auto_blocked`, `escalated`, or `pending`).
-3. **Atomic Outbox Write:** Using a single ACID PostgreSQL transaction (`pgx/v5`), the server inserts the transaction row into the `transactions` table (status: `pending`) and simultaneously writes an event payload into `outbox_events` (status: `unpublished`).
+4. **Atomic Outbox Write (Unconditional Relay):** Using a single ACID PostgreSQL transaction (`pgx/v5`), the server commits the transaction row with its rule-assigned status and *always* simultaneously writes an event payload into `outbox_events`.
+There is no `skipML` logic.
-4. **Immediate Decoupled Response:** The server acknowledges the request with an HTTP `202 Accepted` status code in **under 5 milliseconds**, ensuring bank payment checkouts never block waiting for ML inference.
+5. **Immediate Decoupled Response:** The server acknowledges the request with an HTTP `202 Accepted` status code in **under 5 milliseconds**, ensuring bank payment checkouts never block waiting for ML inference.

 #### Phase 2: Event Streaming & Asynchronous XGBoost Inference
-5. **Outbox Poller Publication:** A dedicated background goroutine continuously polls the `outbox_events` table for unpublished rows, publishing each event to Apache Kafka topic `transactions.raw` while injecting W3C `traceparent` OpenTelemetry trace context into the Kafka message headers.
+6. **Outbox Poller Publication:** A dedicated background goroutine continuously polls the `outbox_events` table for unpublished rows, publishing each event to Apache Kafka topic `transactions.raw` while injecting W3C `traceparent` OpenTelemetry trace context into the Kafka message headers.
-6. **Feature Engineering & Inference:** The Python 3.12 ML Worker consumes from `transactions.raw`, engineers velocity and behavioral features, and passes the feature vector to an XGBoost gradient boosted classifier.
+7. **Feature Engineering & Inference:** The Python 3.12 ML Worker consumes from `transactions.raw`, engineers velocity and behavioral features, and passes the feature vector to an XGBoost gradient boosted classifier.
-7. **SHAP Contribution Calculation:** For every scored transaction, `TreeExplainer` calculates precise Shapley Additive Explanations (SHAP), quantifying the positive and negative contribution weight of each feature toward the fraud probability score (`0.00–1.00`).
+8. **SHAP Contribution Calculation:** For every scored transaction, `TreeExplainer` calculates precise Shapley Additive Explanations (SHAP), quantifying the positive and negative contribution weight of each feature toward the fraud probability score (`0.00–1.00`).
-8. **Scored Event Publishing:** The worker publishes the scored payload (including `risk_score`, `risk_band`, and `shap_values`) to Kafka topic `transactions.scored`.
+9. **Scored Event Publishing:** The worker publishes the scored payload (including `risk_score`, `risk_band`, and `shap_values`) to Kafka topic `transactions.scored`.
 If inference fails after 3 exponential backoff retries, the event is automatically routed to `transactions.dlq`.

 #### Phase 3: Real-Time Governance, Database Synchronization & WebSocket Push
-9. **Result Consumption:** The Go API Server `Results Consumer` goroutine subscribes to `transactions.scored`.
+10. **Result Consumption:** The Go API Server `Results Consumer` goroutine subscribes to `transactions.scored`.
-10. **State-Machine Transition:** The server updates the PostgreSQL `transactions` table row with the computed ML score, SHAP weights, and new operational status (`scored_approved` for low risk, `escalated` for medium/high risk, or `auto_blocked` for scores `>=0.92`).
+11. **State-Machine Transition (Parallel Enrichment):** The server updates the PostgreSQL `transactions` table row with the computed ML score.
+If the transaction was `pending` and the score is high, it escalates to the `ML Borderline Review` queue.
+If already `escalated` by rules, the score re-sorts the queue (highest risk first).
+If `auto_blocked` by rules, the score is evaluated for `block_audit_samples` anomaly detection.
-11. **Real-Time Analyst Alerting:** If a transaction is flagged (`escalated` or `auto_blocked`), the Go native WebSocket hub broadcasts an immediate JSON event to all connected Next.js 16 analyst browsers, rendering the flagged transaction and SHAP feature bar chart in real time without page refreshing.
+12. **Real-Time Analyst Alerting:** If a transaction is flagged (`escalated` or `auto_blocked`), the Go native WebSocket hub broadcasts an immediate JSON event to all connected Next.js 16 analyst browsers, rendering the flagged transaction and SHAP feature bar chart in real time without page refreshing.

 #### Phase 4: Full-Stack Observability & Distributed Trace Continuity
-12. **Trace & Metric Correlation:** Because OpenTelemetry W3C trace headers are injected by Go into Kafka metadata and extracted by Python, Jaeger visualizes an unbroken distributed trace across HTTP handlers, Kafka brokers, and ML inference spans.
+13. **Trace & Metric Correlation:** Because OpenTelemetry W3C trace headers are injected by Go into Kafka metadata and extracted by Python, Jaeger visualizes an unbroken distributed trace across HTTP handlers, Kafka brokers, and ML inference spans.
 Meanwhile, Prometheus scrapes live runtime metrics across both services for visualization in Grafana.

 ---